 You’ll find numerous parks to explore around town and an eclectic range of dining and drinking options, including several wineries and bourbon distilleries.
 Lexington is also part of the Kentucky Bourbon Trail, which highlights notable distilleries around the state.

-When is the best time to stay in a vacation rental in Lexington?
+The best time to stay in a vacation rental in Lexington

 Spring and fall offer pleasant temperatures, making these great times to look for vacation rentals in Lexington.
 From April through October, the warm weather permits plenty of events to occur, such as a bluegrass festival, one of Kentucky’s oldest music festivals featuring three music stages and a music camp for kids.
 The Fourth of July celebrations are lively in Lexington as well and include several days of events with musical performances, a parade, food, and a firework display.

 As the temperatures drop in late fall and winter, pack a warm coat and boots; however, it’s still a perfect time to tour one of the many distilleries in the area.